AskAjay.ai

 Based on dozens of enterprise deployments

-Lumen Technologies identified a $50 million productivity loss before building their AI assistant.
-Compare that to companies deploying AI to “stay competitive” without defining what winning looks like.
+Lumen Technologies deployed Microsoft Copilot, then measured what it actually returned: roughly four hours a week back per seller, valued at an estimated $50 million a year.
+Compare that to companies deploying AI to "stay competitive" without ever defining what winning looks like.

 Real environments are messy.
-Winners build systems that gracefully handle errors, unexpected inputs, and edge cases — not just happy paths.
+Winners build systems that gracefully handle errors, unexpected inputs, and edge cases alongside the happy path.

 If you’re trying to figure out which AI investments to prioritize, the AI Use Case Canvas provides the structured decision framework I use with my advisory clients.
 For a deeper dive into how to actually measure whether those investments are paying off, see my AI ROI measurement framework.

 One Gartner prediction that haunts me: through 2026, atrophy of critical thinking skills from GenAI overuse will push half of organizations to require “AI-free” skill assessments.
-The most important AI capability isn’t the model — it’s the humans operating it.
+Model quality matters less than most executives think.
+What the humans operating it choose to do with it matters more.

 2026 is when CFOs take over AI strategy from CTOs.
 Financial rigor finally meets technological ambition.
 Some will see this as AI’s failure.
 I see it as AI growing up.